CAS Foreign Affairs and Applied Diplomacy

 The CAS in Foreign Affairs & Applied Diplomacy is methodologically diverse.
 Methods of instruction include lectures and presentations, exercises, study of genuine cases, e-learning, and simulation tasks.
 Another major focus is on discussing and analyzing world events and their key actors.

-Module 1 concludes with a practical exam (presentation), Module 2 with a written assignment (policy brief).
+Module 1 concludes with a practical exam (presentation)

 More details about the implementation